Robinhood vs WealthFront in 2026

 Mobile Apps

-Wealthfront’s app has the same basic tools found on the website.
+The Wealthfront app has the same basic tools we saw on its website.

 Winner: Robinhood